Skoda Superb Estate hybrid boot space & seating

 - 2Range, charging, MPG & CO2 emissionsFor both electric range and petrol-engine efficiency, the Superb iV plug-in hybrid is impressive and competitive with rivals

-- 6Practicality & boot space - currently readingThe plug-in hybrid Superb iV Estate is about as practical as cars get, provided you don’t want four-wheel drive
+- 6Boot space, seating & practicality - currently readingThe plug-in hybrid Superb iV Estate is about as practical as cars get, provided you don’t want four-wheel drive